 All projects to which a loan or a grant has been committed should be audited in accordance with G. S. 159-34.
-A copy of the audit must be filed with the Department of Environmental Quality-Controller's Office.
-Because the State maintains records on a project-to-date basis, a schedule of project-to-date revenues and expenditures should be included in the audit report.
+A copy of the audit must be filed with the Department of Environmental Quality, Financial Services Division.

 Determine that all agreements are being adhered to, and that the loan requirements (such as repayments) are reported and that loan information (such as interest rates and pay back periods) are correctly reported.